gorhill/uBlock/README.md

 You can get µBlock for Safari (Yosemite's 8.0 or newer) from the [Safari Extension Gallery](https://extensions.apple.com/details/?id=net.gorhill.uBlock-96G4BAKDQ9).

-<sup>There are currently no plans to support older Safari's.
+<sup>There are currently no plans to support older versions of Safari.
 It's not recommended that you install µBlock on them (*do it at your own risk*).</sup>

 #### Note for all browsers